-Antonin Chazalet, Frédéric Dang Tran, and Marina Deslaugiers France Telecom - Orange Labs, 28 chemin du vieux chêne, 38240 Meylan, FRANCE, {antonin.chazalet, frederic.dangtran, marina.deslaugiers}@orange-ftgroup.com
+Antonin Chazalet, Frédéric Dang Tran, Marina Deslaugiers and Alexandre Lefebvre

+France Telecom - Orange Labs, {antonin.chazalet, frederic.dangtran, marina.deslaugiers, alexandre.lefebvre}@orange.com

 Abstract - Cloud computing raises many issues about Virtualization and Service-Oriented Architecture (SOA).
-Topics to be addressed regarding services in Cloud computing include contractualization, environment monitoring. management, and autonomic management.
-Cloud computing, promotes a "pay-per-use" business model.
-This business model should enable to reduce costs but requires flexible services than can be adapted to load fluctuations.
+Topics to be addressed regarding services in Cloud computing environment include contractualization, monitoring, management, and autonomic management.
+Cloud computing promotes a "pay-per-use" business model.
+It should enable to reduce costs but requires flexible services than can be adapted, e.g., to load fluctuations.
 This work is conducted in the European CELTIC Servery cooperative research project, which deals about a telecommunication services marketplace platform.
-The Servery project focuses amongst others on the self-scaling capability of Telco services in a cloud environment.
-The self-scaling capability is achieved thanks to Service Level Agreement (SLA) monitoring and analysis (i.e., compliance checking), and to autonomic reconfiguration performed according to the analysis results.
-SLAs are defined for the services and for the cloud virtualized environment.
-In order to achieve this self-scaling capability, a specialized autonomic loop is proposed.
-Our proposal is well in line with the Monitor, Analyze, Plan, and Execute loop pattern defined by IBM.
-The proposed solution is based on the following open-source middleware: Service Level Checking, OW2 JASMINe Monitoring, OW2 JASMINe VMM.
-This paper presents this solution that has been implemented and validated in the context of the Servery project.
+This project focuses amongst others on the selfscaling capability of Telco services in a cloud environment.
+This capability is achieved thanks to Service Level Agreement (SLA) monitoring and analysis (i.e., compliance checking), and to autonomic reconfiguration performed according to the analysis results.
+SLAs contractualize the services and the cloud virtualized environment itself.
+In order to achieve the selfscaling capability, a specialized autonomic loop is proposed.
+Our proposal is based on the Monitor, Analyze, Plan, and Execute autonomic loop pattern (defined by IBM) that has been enhanced via the introduction, and the use of SLA.
+The implementation we provide is based on the following opensource middleware components: Service Level Checking, OW2 JASMINe Monitoring, OW2 JASMINe VMM.
+Our proposition has been validated in the context of the Servery project [1].

-Keywords - Cloud Computing; Autonomic; Self-Scaling; Service Level Agreement; Service Level Checking; Virtualization; Open-source.
+Keywords - Cloud Computing; Autonomic Computing; Self-Scaling; Service Level Agreement; Virtualization; Open-source Middleware.